Japan machinery makers with China exposure take big hit amid trade war fears

 “Responding to rising demand for tech products in China, Japan’s capital goods makers and machinery makers had seen strong exports so they are likely to hit hard from now,” said Shogo Maekawa, global market strategist at JPMorgan Asset Management.

-The Tokyo machinery sector index slumped 5.6 percent, helping to pull the Nikkei share average down 4.5 percent.
+The Tokyo machinery sector index .IMCHN.T slumped 5.6 percent, helping to pull the Nikkei share average .N225 down 4.5 percent.

 Since the beginning of the year, Makino has fallen 15 percent, while Okuma and DMG Mori have both sunk around 20 percent.